-The Naturally Wild Company in association with Sea Trek Bali proudly present
+The Naturally Wild Company is proud of it’s association with

 Hi everyone.
 Angela and myself have just returned from an expedition out to Indonesia for the amazing Seatrekbali Cruise Company.
 We were the tour leaders on an amazing trip that sailed from Bali via, Lombok, Sumbawa and on to Komodo and Rincha.